Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 out of your league
 outside context problem (OCP) = a problem that is "outside the context" as it is generally not considered until it occurs, and the capacity to actually conceive of or consider the OCP in the first place may not be possible or very limited (i.e., the majority of the group's population may not have the knowledge or ability to realize that the OCP can arise, or assume it is extremely unlikely).
 An example of OCP is an event in which a civilization does not consider the possibility that a much more technologically advanced society can exist, and then encounters one https://en.wikipedia.org/wiki/Excession#Outside_Context_Problem overachiever
-Overton Window: You can control thought without limiting speech.
+Overton window: You can control thought without limiting speech.
 You can do it by defining the limits of acceptable thought while allowing for lively debate within these barriers.
 For example, Fox News and MSNBC set limits on what political thoughts they consider acceptable, but in the grand scheme of things, they’re both fairly conventional.
 The political spectrum stretches far beyond the ideas they entertain, but ideas outside their limits are shunned. paradigm shift https://en.wikipedia.org/wiki/Paradigm_shift paradox of Abundance: The average quality of information is getting worse and worse.
 But the best stuff is getting better and better.
 Markets of abundance are simultaneously bad for the median consumer but good for conscious consumers. paradox of Consensus: Under ancient Jewish law, if a suspect was found guilty by every judge, they were deemed innocent.
 Too much agreement implied a systemic error in the judicial process.
 Unanimous agreement sometimes leads to bad decisions.